Speech Recognition for Language Learning: Advantages and Best Apps

 You can even compare the wavelengths of your audio to that of the native speaker, for super-precise adjustments.
 Plus, Rosetta Stone will track your progress and let you see how your pronunciation has improved over time.

-So speak up with these six apps with speech recognition!
+So speak up with these seven apps with speech recognition!